joe01w/cloud_learning/linux/app_deployment.md

 # 2-Tier App Deployment

-## Why is 2-Tier App Deployment preferred to a monolith
+## Why is 2-Tier Architecture preferred to a Monolith

 **Monolithic Architecture:**